RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 ![istio-kiali]({% image_path istio-kiali-login.png %})

-Input the namespace of your **userxx-bookinfo** application(i.e. user1-bookinfo) and Enter it.
+Input the namespace of your **userXX-bookinfo** application (e.g. user1-bookinfo) and enter it.

 ![kiali]({% image_path kiali-all-namespaces.png %})

-Then you will only see your working namespace as below:
+This way you will only see your personal working namespace as below:

 ![kiali]({% image_path kiali-bookinfo-namespaces.png %}){:width="800px"}

 ##### Service Graph

-Go to the Service Graph page on the Graph menu and check **Traffic Animation** in **Display**:
+Go to the _Service Graph_ page on the _Graph_ menu and check **Traffic Animation** in **Display**:

 ![kiali]({% image_path kiali-service-graph.png %})

 It shows a graph with all the microservices, connected by the requests going through then.
-On this page, you can see how the services interact with each other.
+On this page, you can see how services interact with each other.

 ##### Applications